evanwolo/kgcoe-eme-ros2container/README.md

 ## What is this?

-This repository provides a **Docker-based ROS2 development environment** with a full Linux desktop (XFCE) accessible via VNC.
+This repository provides a **Docker-based ROS2 development environment** with a full Linux desktop (XFCE) accessible via SPICE.
 It is ideal for research, prototyping, and coursework.
 You should be familiar with ROS2 concepts and workflows, but no Linux or Docker expertise is required.

 ---